Skip to main content

 Purpose

-The purpose of this project is to examine the relationship between implicit bias, teacher expectations, teacher–child interactions and child outcomes.
+The purpose of this project was to examine the relationship between implicit bias, teacher expectations, teacher–child interactions and child outcomes.
 There are disparities in child discipline and development that can manifest early for poor and/or minority children and can have lasting consequences.
 Previous research has shown that teachers demonstrate implicit preferences towards White versus minority students.
 Self-fulfilling prophecies and teachers' lower expectations of children can start early in a child's school experience and negatively impact children, in particular racial/ethnic minorities.
 Identifying malleable factors that contribute to these disparities may inform teacher professional development, reduce education disparities, and improve student outcomes.
-Researchers will describe: 1) associations between the malleable factors of teachers' implicit biases, teacher expectations, teacher–child interactions, and child outcomes; (2) how race/ethnicity and the mismatch between teachers and children moderate the relationship between teachers' implicit biases and child outcomes; and (3) the cumulative effects of implicit bias on child outcomes.
+In this project, researchers sought to examine: 1) associations between the malleable factors of teachers' implicit biases, teacher expectations, teacher–child interactions, and child outcomes; (2) how race/ethnicity and the mismatch between teachers and children moderate the relationship between teachers' implicit biases and child outcomes; and (3) the cumulative effects of implicit bias on child outcomes.

 Project Activities

-Researchers will use primary and secondary data sources to address the project's aims.
-Across four years, the team will recruit a total of 80 unique preschool classrooms, 160 preschool teachers, and sample 10 children per classroom.
-Researchers will collect data from teachers and conduct classroom observations in fall of each year.
-They will collect child assessment data in fall and spring of each year.
+Researchers used primary and secondary data sources to address the project's aims.
+Across five project years, the team enrolled a total of 76 preschool classrooms, 126 preschool teachers, and 494 preschool-aged children.
+Researchers collected data from teachers and conducted classroom observations in the fall or spring of each year.
+They also collected child assessment data in the fall and spring of each year.

 Structured Abstract